 The A-Board issued it decision regarding further certification extension waivers.
 The Accreditation Board ruling on March 5, 2021 will require all teams to re-certify when the waiver period expires on April 21, 2021.
 All teams requiring A.P.C.A.
 Certifications after this date must contact a A.P.C.A.
 Master Trainer to arrange for certification testing.

 The A.P.C.A.
 Spring Executive Board convened for bi-annual business on March 5, 2021.

 Accreditation, Appeals, Membership, Grievance, Treasurer Reports were submitted and accepted by the Executive Board.
 The Board was advised per association President Mike Johnson that the 2021 A.P.C.A.
 Spring Seminar has been cancelled by the Kings Mountain Police Department due to Covid-19 concerns.
 The A.P.C.A.
 2021 National Training Conference is on schedule for the fall of 2021 in Tinley Park, Illinois.

-Until our next update, stay safe and keep training those dogs!
+Until our next update, please stay safe out there and keep training those dogs!